unixwzrd/unixwzrd.github.io/html/Policies/General_Privacy.md

 ### 7. Updates & Changes

 If this Privacy Policy is updated, changes will be reflected in future versions of the extension.
-However, the fundamental principle remains unchanged—this extension does not collect, process, or share any user data.
+However, the fundamental principle remains unchanged-this extension does not collect, process, or share any user data.

 ### 8. Contact Information